maximehiez/maxime365/src/content/blog/english/2025-05-01-intune-deploy-wifi-profile.md

 ---
-title: "How to Create a WiFi Profile for Windows 10/11 via Intune"
+title: "How to create a WiFi profile for Windows 10/11 via Intune"
 meta_title: ""
 description: ""
 date: 2025-05-01T10:00:00-05:00